 Our undecidability results come in two flavours, one about provability in a formal system, the other about computability via Turing machines.
 We summarize our line of reasoning in Figure \ref{fig:flowchart} and explain it in more detail in the following paragraphs.

-We first study binary classification in \emph{Probably Approximately Correct (PAC)} learning.
-The relevant complexity measure for this learning scenario is the VC-dimension due to \cite{Vapnik.1971}.
-On the one hand, given a recursively enumerable formal system $F$, we define a class $\mathcal{G}_F\subseteq\{0,1\}^\mathbb{N}$ (Definition \ref{DffGoedelFctClass}) that is PAC learnable if and only if $F$ is consistent (Corollary \ref{CrlEquivalenceConsistencyFinitenessVCDim}).
-If Gödel's second incompleteness theorem applies to $F$, we conclude that the function class $\mathcal{G}_F$ is PAC learnable, but its PAC learnability cannot be proved in $F$ (Corollary \ref{CrlGoedelUndecidabilityFinitessVCDim}).
-On the other hand, given a Turing machine $M$, we define a class $\mathcal{H}_M\subseteq\{0,1\}^\mathbb{N}$ (Definition \ref{DffTuringFctClass}) that is PAC learnable if and only if $M$ halts on the empty input (Lemma \ref{LmmHaltingFiniteVCDim}).
-By reduction to the halting problem, there is no general-purpose algorithm that decides whether a computable binary-valued function class is PAC learnable (Corollary \ref{CrlTuringUndecidabilityFinitenessVCDim}).
+Our general construction and proof strategy is the same for all the different learning scenarios considered in this work.
+On the one hand, given a recursively enumerable formal system $F$, we define a class $\mathcal{G}_F\subseteq\{0,1\}^\mathbb{N}$ (Definition \ref{DffGoedelFctClass}) that is trivial if $F$ is consistent, and highly complex if $F$ is inconsistent.
+If Gödel's second incompleteness theorem applies to $F$, we conclude that the function class $\mathcal{G}_F$ is trivial, but its triviality cannot be proved in $F$.
+On the other hand, given a Turing machine $M$, we define a class $\mathcal{H}_M\subseteq\{0,1\}^\mathbb{N}$ (Definition \ref{DffTuringFctClass}) that is finite if $M$ halts on the empty input, and highly complex, namely equal to $c_c(\{0,1\})$, if $M$ does not halt on the empty input.
+(Here, $c_c(\{0,1\})$ denotes the recursively enumerable set of $\{0,1\}$-valued functions with finite support in $\IN=\{0,1,2,\ldots\}$.)
+Using a reduction to the halting problem, we use this to conclude that there is no general-purpose algorithm for deciding whether a computable binary-valued function class is finite or equal to $c_c(\{0,1\})$.